 This string of calamities could’ve doomed Dziagwa, McGriff and Waters.
 Instead, it’s why they and those around them still believe in their future.

 - Related to this story

-- Video: OSU Basketball: Cowboys land ninth seed slot in tournament
+- Video: OSU Basketball: Cowboys prepare for tournament

 “Diamonds are in a rough environment,” said Octavia Goodman, McGriff’s mother.
 “I think they’re going to come out just like diamonds.”